AnthonyTechnologies/python-styleguide/code_file_layout.md

 within earlier runtimes.

 Use of `from __future__ import` statements is encouraged.
 It allows a given source file to start using more modern Python syntax features today.
-Once you no longer need to run on a version where the features are hidden behind a `__future__` import, feel free to remove those lines.
+Once it is no longer necessary to run on a version where the features are hidden behind a `__future__` import, those lines may be removed.

 In code that may execute on versions as old as 3.5 rather than >= 3.7, import: